edurant/edurant.github.io/courses/ee3221/syllabus.md

 Remote students will submit all work through Canvas.
 In-person students will use a mix of Canvas and in-person hardcopy submissions.

-Homework will be assigned and weekly quizzes are planned, both during lab.
-You will be permitted to use your current homework as a reference during quizzes.
+Homework will be assigned most weeks and will be due in lab.
+Weekly quizzes are planned during lab.
+You may use your current homework as a reference during quizzes.

 ## Attendance